patchew-project/qemu/docs/qapi/index.rst

    :feat deprecated: Although this command is fake, you should know that
       it's also deprecated.
 That's great news!
 Maybe it will go away and stop haunting you someday.
+   :feat unstable: This command, as a figment of your imagination, is
+      highly unstable and should not be relied upon.
    :error CommandNotFound: When you try to use this command, because it
       isn't real.
    :error GenericError: If the system decides it doesn't like the